cardengo/get_next_line/README.md

 ## get_next_line

 ### Description:
-`get_next_line.c` reads line from the file accroding to the file descriptor and writes the result to the input pointer
+`get_next_line.c` reads line from the file accroding to the file descriptor and writes the result to the input pointer.
 * supports reading line by line
 * supports multiple file descriptors